gilesbowkett/syrinx/readme.md

 eliminator, an automatically-generated "best of" album, and an aid to concentration and productivity.

+## Basic plan

+* Download tweets with `t` gem
+* Filter, sort, summarize, and categorize
+* Render as HTML
+* Run process hourly
+* Comprehensive hourly summary vs constant updates

+When I first thought of this, I planned to call it Twitter Newspaper.
+Twitter the company seems very attuned to the usefulness of its data for real-time analysis, but they seem to have a huge blind spot for all other use cases.
+Historical analysis of the past 24 hours, also known as "the news," was wildly popular throughout the 18th, 19th, and 20th centuries, and doesn't seem to be going away.

 ## Unfinished

 This project's a work in progress.
 Currently it contains a bunch of